Missouri Tigers softball

-The Missouri Tigers softball team represents the University of Missouri in NCAA Division I college softball.
-The team is coached by head coach Larissa Anderson, who was hired on May 26, 2018.
+The Missouri Tigers softball team is the team that represents the University of Missouri in NCAA Division I college softball.
+The team is coached currently by their head coach Larissa Anderson, she was hired on May 26, 2018.

 History

 Early history (1975–1987)

 In response to the passage of Title IX in 1972, Missouri began sponsoring women's softball, women's basketball, and women's track & field, women's swimming, women's volleyball, women's tennis, women's golf, and women's field hockey during the 1974–1975 academic year.
 Alexis Jarrett was the first women's softball coach at Missouri, also coaching the women's basketball (1974–1975) and women's track and field teams (including cross-country) from 1974–1977 while serving as the women's assistant director of athletics (1974–1976) and sports information director for the eight women's sports (1974-1977).
 Jarrett would have success, going 14–7 in both years at the helm for a .667 win percentage and finishing 2nd in the 1975 and 1976 AIAW State Championship.
 The 1975 team also finished sixth in the unofficial Big Eight Championship held at Kansas State.

 For the next four years, Missouri would continue to have moderate success under head coach Debbie Duren, peaking in 1980 with a 2nd place finish in the Big 8 Tournament and a 5th place finish in the AIAW Region 6 Championship.

 Barb Preist took over as head coach in 1981 and led Missouri to greater heights, including a 5th place finish in its first appearance in the Women's College World Series in 1981.
 In 1982, Preist led Missouri to an appearance in Mideast Regional in the inaugural NCAA Division I tournament.

 Joyce Compton took over for Preist after the 1982 season and in her first season as head coach led Missouri to its first Big 8 Tournament Championship and to its second appearance in the Women's College World Series.
 The 1980–1983 teams were led by Missouri's all-time wins and shutouts leader and 1983 All-America Teresa Wilson.
 After Wilson's departure, Compton was unable to build off of that 1983 season, failing to reach the NCAA Tournament in each of her next three years before accepting the head coach position at the University of South Carolina.
 Compton was replaced for one season by Rhesa Sumrell, under whom Missouri would suffer their only losing season between 1979 and 2002.
 Missouri has had only three losing seasons (1978, 1979 and 1987).